Student Handbook

 The Buzz

-The Buzz Espresso Stand by the Broadway entrance to the Broadway Edison Building welcomes students, employees and visitors to the campus with espresso, coffee and smoothies.
+The Buzz Espresso Stand by the Broadway entrance to the Broadway Edison Building welcomes students, employees, and visitors to the campus with espresso, coffee, and other beverages.
 Student-prepared pastries, including specialty desserts and breads, are also available for purchase in The Buzz pastry case during most of the quarter.

 Square One Bistro